Yuantai-Z/INSmechanization/README.md

 # INSmechanization
-Mechanization of Inertial Navigation System
+Mechanization of Inertial Navigation System for WHU-SGG Bachelor Program